-Unless you have extensive experience in a relevant field, to become an agricultural or horticultural consultant you need a Bachelor's degree in one of the following:
+To become an agricultural/horticultural consultant you usually need a Bachelor's degree in one of the following:

 - agricultural or horticultural science

 A tertiary entrance qualification is needed to enter further training.
-Useful subjects include biology, chemistry, physics, English and maths, and agricultural and horticultural science.
+Useful subjects include agricultural and horticultural science, biology, business studies, chemistry and maths.